whocarescreative/blog/_posts/2019-05-20-creative-travel.md

 By following your instincts instead of a curated guide, you can start creating your own, unique relationship with a city.
 You can read all about your destination beforehand, but you won’t know how you feel until you get there.
 It’s like online dating.

-And when there is such an abundance of possibilities, you can relax knowing you won’t get to see every place or landmark a destination has to offer.
+And when there is such an abundance of places to see in a city: parks, restaurantes, museums, you can relax knowing you won’t get to see every landmark a destination has to offer.
 Finding your taste for travel is the same as discovering your own taste in art, music or film.
 Out of all the choices, you find what attracts you.

 I also encourage you to ask a human, not Google.
-Avoiding a place because it has 3.9 stars and not four isn’t practical, and you might make a new friend while dining at a hole-in-the-wall restaurant.
+Avoiding a place because it doesn’t have five stars is limiting, and you might make a new friend while taking risks eating food you’ve never heard of before.

-Besides, isn't discovering a spot without plans and in the internet just more fun?

-Travel is an opportunity to play.
+Travel is a opportunity to get familiar with uncertainty, and find your own way to play in a new city.

-And if you too, want to feel like a kid again, you should play at any chance you get.
+And if I really want to feel like a kid again, I take any chance I can get to play.

 <div id="dice"></div>